 In March 2010, legislation was signed giving the Alabama Energy and Residential Codes (AERC) Board the authority to adopt mandatory residential and commercial energy codes for the entire state.
 It also gave the board the authority to adopt mandatory residential building codes for jurisdictions that had not implemented such a code prior to March 2010.

-The board has adopted the 2009 International Energy Conservation Code for commercial buildings and the 2009 International Residential Code including the energy chapter for residential buildings, with a few modifications.
-For the first time in Alabama’s history, the state will have mandatory energy codes for all new construction and substantial renovation.
+The board has adopted the 2009 International Energy Conservation Code for commercial buildings and the 2009 International Residential Code including the energy chapter for residential buildings, with selected modifications.
+For the first time in Alabama’s history, the state has mandatory energy codes for all new construction and substantial renovation.

 Alabama Energy Code Manual